Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

-TPM key attestation is the ability of the user who is requesting a certificate to cryptographically prove to a CA that the RSA key in the certificate request is protected by either "a" or "the" TPM that the CA trusts.
-The TPM trust model is discussed more in the Deployment overview section in this topic.
+TPM key attestation is the ability of the entity requesting a certificate to cryptographically prove to a CA that the RSA key in the certificate request is protected by either "a" or "the" TPM that the CA trusts.
+The TPM trust model is discussed more in the Deployment overview section later in this topic.

 Why is TPM key attestation important?

-With TPM key attestation, a new management paradigm is now possible: An administrator can define the set of devices that users can use to access their corporate resources (for example, VPN or wireless access point) and have strong guarantees that no other devices can be used to access them.
-This new access control paradigm is strong because it is tied to a hardware-bound user identity, which is much stronger than previous software-based user identities.
+With TPM key attestation, a new management paradigm is now possible: An administrator can define the set of devices that users can use to access corporate resources (for example, VPN or wireless access point) and have strong guarantees that no other devices can be used to access them.
+This new access control paradigm is strong because it is tied to a hardware-bound user identity, which is stronger than a software-based credential.

 How does TPM key attestation work?

-In general, TPM key attestation is based on following pillars:
+In general, TPM key attestation is based on the following pillars:

 Every TPM ships with a unique asymmetric key, called the Endorsement Key (EK), burned by the manufacturer.
-We refer to the public portion of this key as EKPub.
+We refer to the public portion of this key as EKPub and the associated private key as EKPriv.
 Some TPM chips also have an EK certificate that is issued by the manufacturer for the EKPub.
 We refer to this cert as EKCert.

-A CA establishes trusts in the TPM either via EKPub or EKCert.
+A CA establishes trust in the TPM either via EKPub or EKCert.

 A user proves to the CA that the RSA key for which the certificate is being requested is cryptographically related to the EKPub and that the user owns the EKpriv.